MA and BA, University of Dar es Salaam

 BIO

-Professor, Honorary Fellow, Centre of African Studies, University of Edinburgh, Scotland, U.K. (2014-now)
+Professor, Honorary Professor, Centre of African Studies, University of Edinburgh, Scotland, U.K. (2014-now)

 Reader, School of Geographical & Earth Sciences, University of Glasgow, Scotland, U.K. (2009-2013)